K-On!: Music

-The second season anime's first opening theme is "Go!
+The second season's first opening theme is "Go!
 Go!
-Maniac" and the first ending theme is "Listen!!"; both songs are sung by Toyosaki, Hikasa, Satō, Kotobuki, and Taketatsu.
+Maniac" and the first ending theme is "Listen!!"; both songs are sung by After School Tea Time (Hirasawa (Toyosaki), Akiyama (Hikasa), Tainaka (Satō), Kotobuki (Kotobuki), and Nakano (Taketatsu)).
 The singles containing the songs were released on April 28, 2010.
 From episode 14 onwards, the respective opening and ending themes are "Utauyo!!
-Miracle" and "No, Thank You!", both by Toyosaki, Hikasa, Satō, Kotobuki, and Taketatsu.
+Miracle" and "No Thank You", both by Ho-Kago Tea Time (Hirasawa (Toyosaki), Akiyama (Hikasa), Tainaka (Satō), Kotobuki (Kotobuki), and Nakano (Taketatsu)).
 The singles containing these songs were released on August 4, 2010.
-The single "Pure Pure Heart" also sung by Toyosaki, Hikasa, Satō, Kotobuki, and Taketatsu was released on June 2, 2010.
-Another single, "Love", by Sawako's band Death Devil (sung by Sanada) was released on June 23, 2010.
+The single "Pure Pure Heart" also sung by After School Tea Time (Hirasawa (Toyosaki), Akiyama (Hikasa), Tainaka (Satō), Kotobuki (Kotobuki), and Nakano (Taketatsu)) was released on June 2, 2010.
+Another single, "Love", by Sawako's band Death Devil (Yamanaka (Sanada)) was released on June 23, 2010.
 A single sung by Toyosaki, "Gohan wa Okazu/U&I", was released on September 8, 2010.
 The composer Bice who wrote the song "Gohan wa Okazu" died on July 26, 2010, of a heart attack; the song was their final work.
 A second set of character song singles were released, starting with the singles for Yui (by Toyosaki) and Mio (by Hikasa) on September 21, 2010.
 The show's second album, Ho-kago Tea Time II, was released on both normal double CD and limited edition that came with a cassette tape on October 27, 2010.
-The second set of singles for Ritsu (by Satō), Tsumugi (by Kotobuki), and Azusa (by Taketatsu) were released on November 17, 2010.
-The set of singles for Jun (by Yoriko Nagata), Ui (by Yonezawa), and Nodoka (by Fujitō) were released on January 19, 2011.
+The second set of singles for Tainaka (Satō), Kotobuki (Kotobuki), and Nakano (Taketatsu) were released on November 17, 2010.
+The set of singles for Jun Suzuki (Yoriko Nagata), Hirasawa (Yonezawa), and Mamabe (Fujitō) were released on January 19, 2011.
 The singles and albums were released by Pony Canyon.
 A limited edition music box, K-ON!
 7inch Vinyl "Donuts" BOX, was released at the Canime Summer Festival on August 11, 2012.